cheginit/UHWorkshop/README.md

 # 8- Install paraview module from the channel.
 conda install -c conda-forge paraview

-# 9- Some of the dependecies are still installed from the main channel
-# which causes the module not to work.
-A workaround is to update the
-# environment using the channel.
-conda update -c conda-forge --all

-# 10- Test the installation.
+# 9- Test the installation.
 If the installation was successful, the
 # folowing command should not have any output.
 python -c "from paraview.simple import *"

-# 11- Deactivate the environment.
+# 10- Deactivate the environment.
 source deactivate
 ```